Social media marketing can be so powerful when done correctly

 The reason for sticking to the big ones is that we want to focus our attention on those areas that will provide the best results.

-When it comes to financial services companies, the first 3 definitely hold the most weight as far as results are concerned.
+When it comes to financial services companies, the first three hold the most weight as far as results are concerned.

 In particular, Twitter would be considered the top of the pile for financial news and updates.
 When it comes to B2B, LinkedIn and YouTube are head and shoulders above the rest.